fmohr/SEDE/README.md

 After this the console command `pyexecutor` is ready.
 This command takes 3 arguments:

 1. Path to the executor configuration file, like this one: [config.json](https://github.com/fmohr/SEDE/blob/develop/SEDE.services/scikit.ml/src/test/resources/executor/config.json)
 2. The host machine's address the executor is running on.
-It is important other executors reach this machine with using this address.
+It is important to note that other executors need to reach this executor when they use this address.
 3. The tcp-port that is opened by the http server.

 An example: